astampoulis/makam-paper-funpearl/makamcode/07-structural.md

 ADVISOR.
 Indeed.
 There is a little bit of trickery involved here, but you will see that there is much less of it than you would expect, upon close reflection. `structural_recursion` is just a normal standard-library predicate like any other; it essentially applies a polymorphic predicate "structurally" to a term.
-Its implementation will be a little special of course.
+Its implementation will be a little special, of course.
 But let's just think about how you would write the rest of the rules of `typeq` generically, to perform structural recursion.

 STUDENT.
 OK.
 Well, when looking at two `typ`s together, we have to make sure that their constructors are the same and also that any `typ`s they contain as arguments are recursively `typeq`ual.
 So something like this: